jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 Even if I take the colours down to 256 and let WebP work its lossless magic, the result is still 170 kB.
 In this case, the lossy codecs perform much better.

+I disabled chroma subsampling for the JPEG and AVIF, to keep the colours sharp.
+Unfortunately lossy WebP doesn't have this option, but it has "Sharp YUV", which tries to reduce the impact of the colour resolution reduction.

-But still, JPEG doesn't do a _great_ job here – anything lower than 80 kB starts to introduce obvious blockiness.
+JPEG doesn't do a _great_ job here – anything lower than 80 kB starts to introduce obvious blockiness.
 WebP handles the image much better, but again I'm staggered by how well AVIF performs.

 ## A closer look